 Failure to Communicate

 Sales wants very specific, personalized content that they can find at a moment’s notice.
-Marketing feels they publish volumes of content (and they do—but 65% of it can’t be found), and they’re sensitive to changing content because it changes the company message.
-In the end, we have two mission critical groups with a common goal—but different ways of getting there—and mounting frustration.
+Marketing feels that they publish volumes of content (and they do — but 65% of it can’t be found), and they’re sensitive to changing content because it changes the company message.
+In the end, we have two mission-critical groups with a common goal — but different ways of getting there — and mounting frustration.

 I think it’s worth mentioning that in the not-so-distant past, the sales and marketing conflict was usually about lead quality.
 Sales didn’t think marketing delivered high enough quality leads, and marketing never knew if sales did anything with the leads they delivered.
 Marketing automation fixed this issue, and marketing can now easily see how their programs perform and can have educated discussions with sales around data regarding leads, rather than the subjective views about what’s working and what’s not.

 This is where we’d all ideally like to get with content, and with a little effort, it’s possible to get there!
 A sales enablement solution is to content what marketing automation was to leads.
 It’s a game-changer, and while many organizations are getting on board with sales enablement, there’s still plenty of room for improvement.

 As a marketer, I have direct experience working on the creation side of the content conundrum.
 In a previous role at a high-tech company, I spent a lot of time and energy (and money!) creating extensive marketing campaigns to target specific accounts with specific demographic profiles.
 I segmented campaigns by industry, department, even job title, and then developed thorough builds of materials (BOMs) to make sure the message landed as intended.
 Distribution involved putting them into Box, uploading SharePoint, and emailing sales reps.